spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-intro.md

 **Notes:**

 * You can only use the Deployment Manager in the cloud; it isn't available for local deployments.
-* Before starting this tutorial you need to have completed the [Example Project set up guide.]({{urlRoot}}/content/get-started/example-project/exampleproject-intro)
+* Before starting this tutorial you need to complete the [Example Project set up guide.]({{urlRoot}}/content/get-started/example-project/exampleproject-intro)
 </br>

 **> Next:** [1: Clone the Deployment Manager]({{urlRoot}}/content/tutorials/deployment-manager/tutorial-deploymentmgr-clone)